 Alternatives to Melatonin

 We recommend helping your cats to sleep by keeping them active in the daytime.
 Ensure they have a cat tree and toys to stay active, and if you can afford it, an exercise wheel is a great way to really drain their energy.
+Another great way to ensure your cat stays busy is to get them a feline friend, which can also help with separation anxiety, another common cause of sleep cycle disorders in cats.

 If your cat is scratching your door all night, meowing, or just running around causing mayhem in your house, melatonin is a safe and secure way to ensure they calm down and get some sleep.
 Don’t get them too adjusted to it though, as it can disrupt their sleep schedule and has some relatively bad side effects.
 Overall, melatonin is a safe solution to use with your cats on occasion, but should not be considered as a daily medication.